 It started ten years ago with an idea and a passion.
 Dr. Jorge Valadez saw the need for a peer reviewed, Latina, feminist journal, but never quite found the right people to help him put it together.
 Come the spring of 2016, he saw the enthusiasm and eagerness from some students in his philosophy of social justice class as opportunities to make this idea come to fruition.
 With his support and organization between students, faculty and other acclaimed philosophers across the country, we have formed the Journal for Latina Feminism.

-Translator for Spanish Webiste
+Translator of Spanish Webiste

 Editorial Board Members